mvaganov/CmdLineAsteroids/notes.md

 # Note to entities reading this
 Please critique this is a script.
 It is for a video tutorial designed primarily to give young programmers programming practice.
+More details about it's purpose are found in the script itself.

 I want to produce a high quality, factually robust, technically novel, interesting teaching artifact that other software developers can feel good about learning from.

+The script is quite long, and still unfinished.
+I am providing the first draft of what is likely to be the first half of the tutorial.

 Please summarize the script before giving feedback.

 Consider each section labeled `scene` as a description of what is visually shown.
 These sections are followed by a `voice` section, narrating the visuals.

 Code will be in most scenes, between tripple back-tick '```' headings, as is common in markdown.
-I will record myself writing this code in Microsoft Visual Studio Community 2022 during narration. code blocks that begin and end with an ellipses '...' are intended modifications of previous code.
+I will record myself typing this code in Microsoft Visual Studio Community 2022 during narration.

+code blocks that begin and end with an ellipses '...' are intended modifications of previous code.
 If it is unclear what code is being modified, make a note of that.

 Read the script marked by the `voice` heading.
-Identify poor grammer, run-on sentences, unecessary repetition, or ineffective prose.
+Identify unecessary repetition, or ineffective prose.
 Provide alternative phrasing where appropriate.
 Keep in mind this text will have to be spoken.

+Do Not identify poor grammer, capitalization or punctuation mistakes.
+I am still looking for high-leverage changes to the script, not interested in English writing minutiae.

 Read the code carefully.
-Please be specific if there are any parts of my code that could be considered bad C sharp programming.
+Please be specific if there are any parts of my code that could be considered bad C-sharp programming.
+I am interseted in C# writing minutiae.

 If the code is using a design pattern you recognize that is not mentioned in the script, please identify the pattern, and where the code is using it.
 Similarly, if the script identifies a design pattern incorrectly, clearly flag that as well.
-Identify if there any parts of the tutorial that seem like they could be cut, to streamline the script.
-Identify parts of the script that cover content that is not well documented in other YouTube tutorials about game programming.
-Suggest if emphasizing this content makes sense to promote the tutorial.

 Identify where the script is repeatetive, and the content could be streamlined.
 If the repetition appears to be appropriate for emphasis, feel free to let it pass.

+Identify if there is a conceptual gap that should be explained with more detail or better analogy.

+If there is a strong analogy that could be used to explain an idea, please make a note of that.

+Identify parts of the script that cover content that is not well documented in other YouTube tutorials.
+Suggest if emphasizing this content makes sense to promote the tutorial's value.

 Please be critical about your feedback.
 I do not want a sycophantic response, I am serious about finding and fixing mistakes.
+Minimize encouragement; reserve it for insights with transferable public value.

 `scene`
+white text on black background:
 	"If I can't create it, I don't understand it."
 	-Richard Feynman

-pause for 2 seconds
+pause for 2 seconds, with no voice over

 `scene`
-demo reel of the LowFiRockBlaster game. player ship flying around, shooting and destroying asteroids, and collecting up ammo pickups. game view zooms in and out, showing how vector graphics can be rendered using command line glyphs.
+Montage of the LowFiRockBlaster game.
+	show command-line window with 2D graphics rendered using colored character glyphs. a player's ship shaped like a V flys around with simple 2D physics, shooting and destroying circle asteroids, and collecting circle ammo pickups. game view pans smoothly following the player, also zooming in and out, showing how floating-point vector graphics are rendered using command line glyphs.

 `voice`
 This is a tutorial series teaching how to build a real-time simulation in C-sharp.
-It simulates basic physics and collision detection and implements essential games and simulation systems
+It implements essential games and simulation systems, and simulates basic physics and collision detection.

 `scene`
-list with the following
+white text on black background, list the following:
 	2D Vector math
 	basic physics
 	simple rendering (in the command line)
 	rendering primitive shapes
-	time tracking
+	realtime simulation
-	a task scheduler
+	task scheduling
-	a key input buffer based on a dispatch table basic graphics optimizations
+	key input buffer based on a dispatch table basic graphics optimizations
 	object pooling
 	particle systems
 	collision detection
 	cell space partition tree
+	... and more

 `voice`
-I'll show all the code and give some explaination about everything, starting from an empty project, in the TTY Command Line Console.
+I'll show all the code and give explainations, starting from an empty project for the Command Line Console.
 	This will include graphics, math, optimization, data structures, collision detection, and more.
 I'll also offer in-context advice and best practices from my decades of experience as a game developer and computer science instructor.
+	I want you to understand the bottom-up implementation of a game engine, which will improve your decision making in software development generally.
 And I'll give some of my own opinions about the Invisible Wizard Problems that emerge in modern computer programming, and game development especially.

 `scene`
-montage of programming, with prominent text centered:
+montage of programming in the background, with prominent text centered in the foreground:
 	Invisible Wizard Problems: Tricky programming issues that need special knowledge or experience to spot and solve.

 `voice`
 One invisible wizard problem that I can mention now is the tradeoff of robustness vs accessibility of this simulation.
 	many of my example implementations will fall short of being highly robust and maximally efficient.
-I apologize for that in advance.
+I don't apologize for that.
 		I want this tutorial to be easy to follow more than I want it to be perfect software.
 	I believe the most perfect software for this situation is easy to read and type as you watch the tutorial, and easy to understand if you are seeing it for the first time.
 	I'll introduce many concepts in a way that is easy to practice while still being robust enough to be fast to iterate on.
-	I expect you will do further work to make it more robust to fit your needs.
+		I do apologize that I will jump around different files often to make modifications and explain concepts.
+		I recognize that is jarring to experience.
+Please be ready to pause the video to copy any code.

 `scene`
+white text on black background:
-"These systems don’t understand the world.
-They just predict the next word." - Jeffery Hinton "As an AI I don’t believe or disbelieve anything in the human sense." - ChatGPT 2025/09/14
+	"These systems don't understand the world.
+They just predict the next word."
+	- Jeffery Hinton
+	"As an AI I don't believe or disbelieve anything in the human sense."
+	- ChatGPT 2025/09/14

 `voice`
 Another invisible wizard problem is the rapid replacement of programmers with AI in the software development industry.
-Even if AI systems write most of the world’s code, they still lack something, which Geoffrey Hinton warned about, and the AI's will admit.
+Even if AI systems write most of the world's code, they still lack something, which Geoffrey Hinton warned about, and the AI's will admit.
-They lack real understanding of the world.
+They lack real understanding.
-They need humans who can translate lived experience into software accessible tools, and simulations.
+Artificial Intelligences need humans who can translate lived experience into software accessible tools, and simulations.
 These simulations help train AI, and augment toolchains.
 Learning how to build simulations yourself, in a mostly agnostic tech stack like in the command line, is a powerful skill.
 Having it will make you useful to AI in the future.
 With this skill, you can help shape how AI connects to human reality.

 `scene`
-back to the montage
+back to the montage of LowFiRockBlaster

 `voice`
-The simulation tutorial is for a space-shooter game inspired by "Spacewar!" from 1962, written for the command line console.
+This simulation tutorial is for a space-shooter game inspired by "Spacewar!" from 1962, written for the command line console.
 The idea is as old as videogames.
 It was the reason why the C programming language and Unix operating system were invented.
 I've summoned that ancient motivation to capture your attention now, while I teach you foundational concepts for writing a simulation and game engine.
 Check the description for the Github project link if you want the code.
 Continue watching if you want a thorough lesson to understand the code.

 I spent a few weeks creating this game, and a few months writing this script.
 Please do not misunderstand that this program just fell out of my head in one moment.
-Programming does not work that way.
+It didn't even fall out of a larg language model.
+Real programming takes time.
 Your projects will take a long time to finish too, even if they use a tutorial like this as a starting point.
 Be patient with yourself.
 Be disciplined with yourself.
 I believe anyone who sits with these ideas can learn them well.
 Especially you, even if you don't consider yourself skilled with math.
 For context, I was terrible at math in High School, especially at Trigonometry, which I will be using in this tutorial.
 I learned what I know because of practice doing projects like this.
 My guidance will follow roughly the same path I went through while making this game a few months ago,
 	but it will be much faster, even with a few detours to explain some math, architecture, and game engine optimizations.
-Because I wrote this application once already, I have the extreme benefit of having made lots of mistakes recently.
-	This tutorial doesn't capture 90% of the difficulty of this project, just the parts curated for you to understand it quickly.
+This tutorial doesn't capture the vast majority of the difficulty of writing this project.
+What you will see is just the parts curated for your understanding.
 As you do this work, please be patient with your own mistakes, and the frustration that follows.
 Frustration is the sweat of learning.
 It is a sign that your mind is growing.
-	Take a break if you need it.
+Engage with it.
+And take a break if you need it.
 This video will still be here when you are ready.

 `scene`
-montage of code and the game
+montage of code in Visual Studio 2022, and the game running with the code in the background

 `voice`
 I'll be using C sharp as the programming language.
 I assume you already have a C sharp runtime, compiler, and IDE installed.
+These are non negotiable.
 I also assume you know the basics of how to program command line applications in C sharp, including Object Oriented Programming basics.
 You can still follow along without that knowledge, but I recommend you start with that foundation.

 `scene`
-montage of Unity
+montage of Unity programming

 `voice`
 The very popular Unity Game Engine is a notable reason I chose to do this in the C sharp language.
-This tutorial should also give new game developers some insight into how a game engine work, which will help you understand how Unity works to some degree too.
+This tutorial should give new game developers insight into how a game engine works in general, which will help understand how Unity works too.

-//I also assume you are using LLMs to help you write code.
-Importantly:
-//  I assume you're aware of the intellectual hazard of relying on AI while programming.
-AI helps you **do**, not **learn**.
-//  If you are not here for a
-//I also assume you have already navigated the intellectual hazard of using AI to write your code.
-//If you get used to using an LLM, you stop being able to learn.
-//LLMs feel like they can do stuff for you.
-That creates an emotional reluctance to understanding yourself.
-//This is poison for a computer programmer.
-As a computer programmer, you must understand. understanding is the source of your power.
-//
-//You must want to understand.
-Even when it is difficult, you must want to understand.
-//Ideally, you want to understand **because** it is difficult.

-//I have a spiritual need to share this tutorial with you. please let me explain:
-//  creating simulations from scratch makes me feel like a God.
-//  when I create a universe, and craft every rule myself, I feel a kind of joy that I imagine God feels when observing our universe.
-//  that joy is enough to motivate me to do it. but there is more.
-//  the kind of joy I feel when creating software simulations makes me feel close to the divine.
-//  It doesn't make me feel like a peer with the God of our Universe.
-It lets me very concretely recognize the abstraction that separates us from God.
-//  The pattern of understanding a realtime simulation fools me into believing I can feel the edge of existence.
-Like I'm touching the glass separating us from God.
-//  This feeling is so profound to me that I want to try to share it with you.
-And it is rooted in understanding.

-//Before I start the tutorial content, I want to be clear about something:
-//this tutorial will not be worth your time if you don't write and compile the code with the intention of understanding.
-//If you just want to play this game, save yourself some trouble and download the code from github.

 `scene`
+white text on black background:
-	 practice is the price for understanding. understanding is the price for power in the computer.
+	practice is the price for understanding.
+	understanding is the price for power in the computer.

 `voice`
-If you are new to game programming, you should practice by typing all of this yourself.
+If you are new to game programming, you should practice by typing all the code and following along yourself.
 I'm serious.
-Doing that will dramatically increase how long this tutorial takes --probably 10x longer or more.
+Doing that will dramatically increase how long this tutorial takes --probably 10x longer than the runtime, or more.
 I believe that time will be worth the understanding you gain, especially if you make mistakes and overcome those mistakes while doing it.
-If you do not consider yourself a computer wizard yet, and you want to be, I recommend you practice more.
+I want you to be a computer wizard. that is why I made this tutorial.
+If you do not consider yourself a computer wizard yet, and you want to be, practice.

 `scene`
-new project window in VS Community 2022
+show Visual Studio Community 2022 loading. create a new project

 `voice`
 Start your C sharp IDE.
 I'm using Visual Studio Community 2022.
-As of 2025, Rider is not free for commercial content, but free for personal use.
+As of 2025, I recommend using Rider.
+It is not free for commercial content, but free for personal use.
 I would not use it for a tutorial video, but I recommend it for educational purposes.
 Rider is similar enough to Visual Studio that this tutorial will still work well for it.

 I'm going to call my project "LowFiRockBlaster".
-And I'll be using .NET Core 5.0, because Unity doesn't support the latest C sharp features, and I want this tutorial to prepare you for Unity Game Development specifically.
+And I'll be using .NET Core 5.0 as my version of C#.
+Unity doesn't support the latest C sharp features, and I want this tutorial to be coherent with Unity Game Development specifically.

 `scene`
 src/MrV/LowFiRockBlaster/Program.cs